aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-with-base-and-infra/README.md

 Add your cluster name for `eks_cluster_id="..."` to the `terraform.tfvars` or use an environment variable `export TF_VAR_eks_cluster_id=xxx`.

-5. Amazon Managed Service for Prometheus workspace
+5. Amazon Managed Service for Prometheus workspace (optional)

 If you have an existing workspace, add `managed_prometheus_workspace_id=ws-xxx` or use an environment variable `export TF_VAR_managed_prometheus_workspace_id=ws-xxx`.